UniversalDependencies/docs/_pcm-dep/nsubj-expl.md

 8	our	_	_	_	_	0	_	_	_
 9	house	_	_	_	_	0	_	_	_
 ~~~

+Note : not all _im get_ constructions use expletive subjects.
+When the pronoun has an antecedent, the `nsubj` relation is used as usual.

++ _sey <b>person wey neva see money take chop now</b> na im you come say make im come go start. <b>im</b> get money start better business._